About Banner

 We represented Samsung in a case involving its right to receive its full share of royalties for the use of its standard-essential High Efficiency Video Coding patents in a leading patent pool administered by MPEG LA.
 The dispute arose because MPEG LA had orchestrated an amendment that purported to cut Samsung’s royalties in half.
 We obtained summary judgment on Samsung’s contract claim against MPEG LA by proving that the purported amendment could not have been passed and was not passed.

-We are co-lead counsel for a proposed class of those who entered into stock loan transactions with six major banks that serve as prime brokers of stock loans.
+We are co-lead counsel for a class of those who entered into stock loan transactions with six major banks that serve as prime brokers of stock loans.
 Plaintiffs allege the defendants conspired to underpay stock lending institutions and to overcharge investors who borrow stock to execute short positions, by maintaining the power they hold as intermediaries in the over-the-counter, $1.7 trillion annual stock loan market and obstructing the development of electronic exchanges that would result in a more transparent and competitive market.
 After defeating the defendants’ motions to dismiss in their entirety in 2018 and the completion of discovery in fall of 2020, we moved for class certification based on reports from three world-renowned experts and a fully developed evidentiary record.
 Following extensive briefing and oral argument, we won another major victory on June 30, 2022, when Magistrate Judge Sarah Cave of the Southern District of New York issued a report and recommendation advising that the class be certified.
 The decision is currently pending review by District Judge Katherine Failla.
 In the meantime, in mid-2023 we settled with all of the bank defendants, except Bank of America.
 The total settlement value, once combined with prior settlements, is $581 million plus several important market and structural reforms of the kind rarely seen in private settlements (as opposed to settlements with the DOJ or SEC).
 The structural reforms are likely to be valued in excess of an additional $100 million.
 The total settlement value is thus likely at least $681 million.
 The settlement won Law.com “Litigator of the Week” for Quinn Emanuel partners Daniel Brockett and Steig Olson.
 The settlements were given final approval at a fairness hearing held on September 4, 2024.
+The case is currently proceeding against only Bank of America.

 We served as Co-Lead Counsel to a class of former Dell Technologies Inc. Class V (DVMT) common stockholders against the board of directors of Dell Technologies – including Michael Dell – along with Silver Lake and Goldman Sachs, to challenge a 2018 transaction that redeemed all shares of Class V common stock for Dell Technologies Class C common stock and cash.
 We alleged that the transaction’s unfair terms resulted from a deeply flawed process – including stockholder coercion and conflicts of interest – and ultimately obtained a $1 billion cash settlement – the largest such settlement in Delaware history by more than $700 million – on behalf of the class.
 The Court of Chancery approved the settlement in April 2023.